Chrisa142857/You-Only-Look-Cytopathology-Once/README.md

 # You-Only-Look-Cytopathology-Once

+This is the code available of a preprint (under review) paper.
+Please cite it. [arXiv:2106.15113](https://arxiv.org/abs/2106.15113)

 ### <font color='red'> News: </font>
  - The speed is `55.9s` for the inference of a WSI has 4,089,446,400 RGB pixels (`63,949 x 63,949 x 3`) in our cpp release version !
 ```